 National Press Photographers Association (NPPA) Photojournalism students are encouraged to become members of the National Press Photographers Association, a professional group with more than 10,000 members nationally.
 Boston University’s active student chapter promotes professional workshops, has many guest speakers, sponsors field trips, and regularly schedules portfolio reviews and critiques by area professionals.

-AdLab is a full-service, nonprofit advertising agency run by students.
-Any junior who is interested in advertising can register for AdLab (COM CM 420, 2 credits).
+AdLab is a full-service, nonprofit advertising agency run by undergraduate and graduate students.
+Any junior or above who is interested in advertising can register for AdLab (COM CM 420, 2 credits).
+Master’s students enroll in COM CM 732.
 AdLab is designed to give students the opportunity for hands-on experience with the theories presented in their classes.
 Students should take AdLab for a minimum of two consecutive semesters.

 In AdLab, students create, design, and produce ads for actual clients.
 They learn how to work within budget limitations, meet deadlines, and recruit new clients.
 Most of the ads AdLab produces are for the print media; however, student accounts have also called for radio and television public service announcements.

 butv10 and its companion website butv10.com is Boston University’s student-produced and managed television station.
-Established in 2005, butv10 is a University-wide resource that presents the work of students, faculty, and alumni via campus channel 10, live streaming video and on-demand web content. butv10 has garnered national recognition in recent years, with its 2008 Telly Award and 2009 Aegis Award. butv10’s twelve programs and two hundred members are based at the College of Communication at Boston University.
+Established in 2005, butv10 is a University-wide resource that presents the work of students, faculty, and alumni via campus channel 10, live streaming video, and on-demand web content. butv10 has garnered national recognition in recent years, with its Telly, Aegis, and Emmy Awards. butv10’s twelve programs and two hundred members are based at the College of Communication at Boston University.

-PRLab is a student-run public relations agency open to students majoring in public relations who have completed COM CM 301 (Principles and Practices of Public Relations) and COM CM 331 (Writing for Communication), and who are second-semester juniors or seniors.
+PRLab is a student-run public relations agency open to undergraduate students (juniors and above) studying public relations who have completed COM CM 215 (Principles and Practices of Public Relations) and COM CM 331 (Writing for Communication) and master’s students studying public relations who have completed COM CM 701 (Contemporary Public Relations) and COM CM 707 (Writing for Media Professionals).
 The program was created to allow students to practice the skills studied in class.
 Students in PRLab serve as account executives for local nonprofits and government clients, and are required to work a minimum of seven hours per week.
 Students write news releases and brochures, plan and coordinate special events, pitch story ideas, prepare slide presentations and fund-raising campaigns, and write weekly status reports for their clients.
-Students who enroll in PRLab receive two academic credits per semester for a maximum of two semesters.
+Students who enroll in PRLab generally receive two academic credits per semester for a maximum of two semesters.